itmplatform/extension-docs/public/zendesk/ticketing-specs.md

                     |
              If status changed to
               'ready-to-reply' and
-             TicketURL is set:
+             TicketId is set:
                     v
        +---------------------------+
        |    Extension (ITM->T)     |
        | (ITM Platform->Ticketing) |
        +------------+--------------+
-                    | Identify the ticket via TicketURL
+                    | Identify the ticket via TicketId
                     | Update the ticket’s assignee to front-desk-support-email
                     v
        +---------------------------+